wearebraid/observer-registry/README.md

-Observer Registry is a lightweight (1.8KB or 709B gzip!) library to make interacting with the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) a little more pleasant by allowing you to specify callbacks for each element you are observer.
-ObserverRegistry will handle instantiating any] `IntersectionObservers` while using the fewest instances to accomplish your observation needs.
+Observer Registry is a lightweight (1.8KB or 709B gzip!) library to make interacting with the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) a little more pleasant by allowing you to specify callbacks for each element you are observing.
+ObserverRegistry will handle instantiating any `IntersectionObservers` while using the fewest instances to accomplish your observation needs.